 Reviewing Subotiz Disputes

 - Access and filter disputes: Go to Transaction > Disputes in the Subotiz admin.
-First apply the Payment channel filter to display Subotiz Payments disputes, then apply the Status filter to focus on actionable cases:
+First apply the Payment provider filter to display Subotiz Payments disputes, then apply the Status filter to focus on actionable cases:

 - Needs response: Action required to accept dispute or submit full evidence.